graalvm/workshops/native-image/reflection/index.md

 ]
 ```

-You can run the tracing agent mutiple times.
+You can run the tracing agent multiple times.
 The resulting configuration files are merged if you specify `native-image-agent=config-merge-dir`,
 as shown below:

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)